pradeep1288/pradeepnayak.in/content/post/one-cup-of-coffee.md

 the [Comandante](http://www.comandantegrinder.com/) which is deemed to be the best hand grinder in the world and its made in Germany!!

-Cover Image: The cover image is shot by me and it shows coffee brewed in a  Chemex and Fellow Stagg Kettle.
+**Cover Image**: The cover image is shot by me and it shows coffee brewed in a  Chemex and Fellow Stagg Kettle.